 To our MN Pets community,

 We are continuing to monitor the COVID-19 situation in Minnesota carefully.
 While we know that this is a stressful time for our entire global community, we also recognize the very personal heartbreak you are experiencing as you face this difficult decision for your pet.
 To be faced with a painful personal loss at a time when there is fear and uncertainty in the world around us can feel overwhelming and isolating.

-Our goal during this time and all times is to be here to support you through the loss of your pet and to help you say goodbye peacefully and gently at home where your pet is most comfortable.
+Our goal during this time is to be here to support you through the loss of your pet and to help you say goodbye peacefully and gently at home where your pet is most comfortable.
 We recognize that when fear and heartbreak increase in the world, so does the need for compassion, empathy, and courage, and our goal is to continue to provide this important service while doing everything we can to minimize risk to you, our doctors, and our other clients.

 To ensure that we are able to continue to help pet families in our community, we have developed a plan to keep our clients and staff safer: